The Gatwick School – celebrating inclusion at the start of the school year.

 - Group three – ADHD and hyperactivity

-The Gatwick School worked to engage parents to support their children to develop their mental wellbeing skills:
+The Gatwick School supports parents enable them to better support their children’s mental wellbeing skills.

 Literacy reading list for Emotional Literacy Support Assistants work

-Students were supported to explore issues through a range of fiction and non fiction books.
+Students are supported to explore issues through a range of fiction and non fiction books.